FrameworkStyle

 Packaged player designs that combine UI components and styles for specific use cases

 Skins are complete, packaged player designs that include both UI components and their styles.
-Pick a skin that matches your use case, or eject one in your framework of choice and make it your own.
+Pick your favorite and use it as is, or copy its components into your project for customization.

 Skins in v10+